 - The next few steps take place on the same page (see screenshot below):

 1) Choose “Canvas Course Export Package.”

 2) Click on “Choose File” and choose the file you just exported.

 3) Click on “All content”(or “Select specific content” if not all content will be imported).

 4) Click on “Adjust events and due dates” which will bring forward another window to ask if you will “Shift dates” or “Remove dates.”
 Choosing “Shift dates” will require that you set a new beginning date and a new ending date.

 5) Click on “Import”.

 - Wait till the import is completed.

 - You will see the button when the job has been completed.

-The final step is to go through your course page by page and make adjustments as needed.
+After the import is completed, go through your course page by page and make adjustments as needed.
 You may also unpublish/publish course from the course home page based on what you need.